-April 25th marks the fourth anniversary of the 2015 Nepal earthquake, which caused the deaths of almost 9,000 people and injured around 22,000 more.
+The 25th April 2019 marks the fourth anniversary since the 2015 Nepal earthquake, which caused the deaths of almost 9,000 people and injured around 22,000 more.
 Significant areas of Nepal were affected, but its epicentre to the east of Gorkha District suffered the most.
 The death and destruction caused by the quake made it the worst natural disaster to hit Nepal since 1934.

 The scope of the disaster and the number of people affected meant that it grabbed headlines in the immediate aftermath, with major aid efforts being poured into the afflicted areas.
 Whilst this aid was vital to easing the short-term strain in certain places, much of the impact was more systemic, and four years later the long-term effects can still be clearly seen and felt across the country.

 The destruction of buildings, communities and livelihoods — particularly in more remote parts of the country, which were already some of the poorest — pushed one million adults and children into extreme poverty.
 Children were some of the worst affected, with many left orphaned and others feeling the effects of their families losing their homes and/or livelihoods.

 This combination of factors resulted in a large number of children being forced to move to the bigger cities like Kathmandu and Pokhara (where Kidasha is based) with a view to earning money to support themselves or their families left behind in the villages.
 Unfortunately, when left to fend for themselves, many vulnerable children are forced into exploitative, low or unpaid labour, with no access to education.
 Young girls are particularly at risk, with many becoming victims of sexual abuse and trafficking.

 Kidasha’s main focus is to protect children in these situations, helping them move out of exploitative labour, providing shelter and support for victims of abuse, and helping young people access health care, education and other positive development and training opportunities.